jup-ag/space-station/docs/2-apis/11-landing-transactions.md

         // the simulated incurred slippage during optimization
         // negative integer refers to the loss in bps while positive refers to the gain "simulatedIncurredSlippageBps": -8,
-        // an amplifcation ratio we use to add a buffer to the estimated slippage "amplificationRatio": "1.5"
+        // an amplification ratio we use to add a buffer to the estimated slippage "amplificationRatio": "1.5"
     },
     "simulationError": null